grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 Grafeas divides the metadata information into [_notes_](#notes) and [_occurrences_](#occurrences).
 Notes are high-level descriptions of particular types of metadata.
-Occurrences are instantiations of notes which describe how and when a given note occurs on the resource associated with the occurrence.
+Occurrences are instantiations of notes, which describe how and when a given note occurs on the resource associated with the occurrence.
 This division allows third-party metadata providers to create and manage metadata on behalf of many customers.
 It also allows for fine-grained access